Visit Salida, Colorado To See Christmas Mountain

 By Sue Bjorkman

 Move over, New York City.
 Salida’s got something even better – higher and brighter—than the lighting of the tree in Rockefeller Center.
 How about a 750 foot tall Christmas tree?
 Not just a tree either; it’s a whole Christmas Mountain.
 This holiday symbol made up of 4,500 brightly-colored LED bulbs strung from Tenderfoot Mountain’s summit to base shines over Salida throughout the whole holiday season, from late November into mid-January.

 Locals say it’s the world’s largest Christmas tree with the magical power to transform Salida into Christmas Town and Riverside Park into Holiday Park, too.
 It’s been a local holiday tradition since 1989.

-This much-anticipated tree lighting is always held the Friday evening after Thanksgiving.
-This year’s festivities start at dusk on Nov.
-24, 2017, with the city’s annual Christmas Parade of Lights.
+This much-anticipated tree lighting is always held the Friday evening after Thanksgiving, with the city’s annual Christmas Parade of Lights.
 The parade begins at F and 5th Streets and ends at Riverside Park.
 As soon as Santa makes his much-anticipated appearance, it’s time for the countdown.
 3-2-1…Just as the lights are turned on at Tenderfoot Mountain, the Salida Fire Department ignites fireworks that erupt like colorful electric lava from the mountain’s summit.
 Now it’s officially Christmas Mountain.

 The glowing effect is accomplished with green lights outlining the tree and its garland, while red, orange and white lights create ornaments to complete the picture.
 This giant Christmas tree is topped with a large sparkling star visible over the Arkansas River Valley for miles and miles.